AnonymLink/MH-DEOCT/README.md

 Please refer to test_*.jl file for the meaning of each input parameter
 * Dataset List
     * We include the used UCI dataset in the ./data/ folder.
 Dataset number from 1 to 68, each dataset is randomly splitted 10 times in the proportion of 75% training and 25% testing (without tuning) and 50% training, 25% validation and 25% testing (with tuning).
     * The detailed information of each dataset is in the ./data/dataset_info.pdf file.
-Due to the size limit, we include 10 splits for dataset 1-64 and the first split for the dataset 65 with one million samples.
+Due to the size limit, we include 10 splits for dataset 1-64.
 For the datasets larger than 1 million samples, you can find the link in the ./data/dataset_info.pdf file.

 * Examples for MH-DEOCT without alpha tuning
 ```shell